AI-Growth-Lab/PatentSBERTa/README.md

 # Patent-Classification
 PatentSBERTa: A Deep NLP based Hybrid Model for Patent Distance and Classification using Augmented SBERT

 PatentSBERTa was used for patent classification in this example.
-In order to test the whole process of patent classification, we used only 100 patents' claims and 100 trains.
+In order to test the whole process of patent classification, we used only 100 patents' claims.
 You can access the entire dataset (around 1.5M) through the AI-Growth-Lab Huggingface profile.
 All steps are embedded in the notebook, and you can check them all.

 - PatentSBERTa Model: https://huggingface.co/AI-Growth-Lab/PatentSBERTa
 - Patnet Dataset (1.5M): https://huggingface.co/datasets/AI-Growth-Lab/patents_claims_1.5m_traim_test